daniel-araujo/darr/README.md

 ```

 You have probably noticed a pattern by now.
 Functions that operate on the
-struct always accept its address as their first argument.
-I will stop pointing
+struct always take a pointer to it as their first argument.
+I will stop
-that out from now on.
+pointing that out from now on.

 You can call `darr_element` to get a pointer to an element by index.